We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Hair care is a highly personal choice.
 There is rarely a medical reason to wash hair at all.
+For most people, it is not necessary to wash their hair everyday.

 So the decision about how frequently to wash hair depends on a person’s hair type, scalp texture, how oily the hair gets, and personal preference.